prtkgpt/questdb.io/docs/guide/rest.md

 Note that the table creation step is optional as QuestDB automatically recognizes schema.
-However, creating the table manually allows us to specify a `dedicated timestamp` column which will be useful for time-based queries, and to specify `symbol` which are more efficient than the automatically `string` type for skyCover.
+However, creating the table manually allows us to specify a `dedicated timestamp` column which will be useful for time based queries, and to specify `symbol` which are more efficient than the automatically `string` type for skyCover.